The Promise of Hope

 He will wipe every tear from their eyes.
 There will be no more death or mourning or crying or pain, for the old order of things has passed away.
 Revelation 21:4

 One day, there will be no more pain.
 One day, it will all be gone.
-No more sorrow.
-No more fear.
-No more sadness.
-No more anxiety.
+No more sorrow or fear.
+No more sadness or anxiety.
 And no more tears.

 Paul wrote, “For I consider that the sufferings of this present time are not worth comparing with the glory that is to be revealed to us.”
 Romans 8:18

 When we look toward that first moment in eternity, everything this side of the veil will slide away.
 The pain and suffering and fear we endure in this life cannot compare with the glory to be revealed.